radius-project/radius/docs/content/platforms/local/index.md

 ### Managed cluster runtime

 A Radius local environment automatically creates a local Kubernetes cluster for you on top of Docker, making it easy to get up and running with an application runtime.
+This removes the need to have a deep understanding of connecting Docker and Kubernetes together and allows you to concentrate more on your application modeling.

 Use [`rad env init dev`]({{< ref rad_env_init_dev>}}) to create an environment.